zzc-1998/NR-3DQA/README.md

 <img align="center" src="https://github.com/zzc-1998/VQA_PC/blob/main/video.gif">

 # How to start with the code?
-## Environment settings
-We test the code with Python 3.7 (and higher) on the Windows platform and the code may run on linux as well.

 You should get the h5py, pyntcloud, skimage package by

 ```